EUREKA -- A likely great white shark attack in Humboldt County left a group of surfers scrambling to save a man's life.

 "I happened to be driving by as they were pulling him out of the water," Gabriel said.
 The victim had about four 12-inch long gashes from his ribs to below his hips.

 "It punctured all the way through.
-There were guts and meat hanging," Gabriel said, adding that the
+There were guts and meat hanging," Gabriel said, adding that the victim appeared to be in shock.
+"He was going 'Oh my God, oh my God.'"

 A sheriff's office press release said the man's injuries were serious -- including an approximately 14-inch bite wound -- and he was transported to St. Joseph Hospital for surgery.